Khrees2412/gratis-assesment/README.md

 ## Blog Post routes

-Note: All returned data have "\_id"s (gotten from mongoDB) not included in this doc
+Note: All returned data have "\_id"s (gotten from mongoDB) not exactly included in this doc

 /post
 Create a blog post